digitaltwinconsortium/dtc-glossary/glossary.md

 ***Narrower terms***

-- We divide digital representations into two broad categories: [stored representations](#stored-representation) and [computational representations](#computational-representation).
+- We can generally divide digital representations into two broad categories: [stored representations](#stored-representation) and [computational representations](#computational-representation), though there can be some overlap between those categories.

 ![Two categories of stored representations](images/DigitalRepresentations.png?s=100)